 A DNR?
 I’d literally only ever heard these mentioned when watching medical dramas on TV.
-I knew he didn’t want resuscitating but the thought of him leaving us hurt too much.
+I knew he didn’t want resuscitating as he’d already told us that, but the thought of him leaving us hurt too much.
 They told us that because nothing was signed yet, should the worst happen on the way to hospital, they would attempt to save his life.

-They wheeled him out of the house and onto the back of the ambulance.
-My Mum sat beside him and he just looked directly at me and my sister.
-He waved.
-He had this look on his face, white as a ghost, and he just waved at us.
+They wheeled him out of the house and I caught a glimpse of their next door neighbour (who had been like an Uncle to us) stood in his doorway with tears in his eyes.
+They pushed him into the ambulance, my Mum sat beside him and he just looked directly at me and my sister and waved.
+He had this look on his face, white as a ghost and almost lifeless, and he just waved at us.

-We were determined at this point to make sure that wasn’t the last time we saw him alive, we needed to make it to the hospital.
+That couldn’t be the last time we’d see him alive.
+We weren’t ready yet.
+We needed to make it to the hospital.
 The ambulance stuck on the blues and off they went whilst we scrambled into the car.
 We sped.
 Indicators did not exist, speed limits weren’t necessary, we recklessly didn’t care.
 Who gives a shit about a speeding ticket right now?
-We finally made it to the hospital and we threw the car whenever it would go and ran inside.
+We finally made it to the hospital and threw the car whenever it would go and ran inside.
 He was there and he was still alive.